 By choosing not to wash my clothes, I have a bigger pile of laundry whenever I am doing it next.
 By choosing to water the plant I am contributing to the environment instead of spoiling it by indulging in Netflix (I know!
 Don’t be surprised, Netflixes of the world are significantly adding up to Global warming.
 That’s a topic for another day).

 Of course, the losses we might have had by not choosing other options seem insignificant.
 However, what if we come across that one time where it actually matters, where it actually is a big opportunity that we have to pass.

-Say we have two organisations very eager to recruit us.
-Assuming one is a tech behemoth where you are one amongst many, and another is an up-coming start-up that has killer product which may or may not turn out to be a brand to reckon.
+Say we have two organizations very eager to recruit us.
+Assuming one is a tech behemoth where you are one amongst many, and another is an up-coming start-up that has killer products that may or may not turn out to be a brand to reckon with.
 We just cannot choose based only on its merits.